TheFirstFen/lnu/yoda/1DV505/ws222gx_assign1/three_sum/the_3_sum_problem.md

 *<br>Linear regression for caching*

-## III.
+## IV.
 Summary and conclusions
 In summary the report has shown three different algorithms for the 3-sum problem where each approach got faster not by much in the end but sufficient that it made a difference.
 The report also proved that brute force for 3-sum problem is a O(n³), this got done by at first looking at the code itself an analyzing each step of the code.
 But it also got computed by using linear regression.

 When comparing caching and two pointer they were similar in speed at values lower than 30 000 as discussed above, in my opinion for a dataset which is unknown the two pointer algorithm is better for the reason that it is faster in the bigger datasets.
 But caching is a better choice if we know that the dataset is less than around the low sizes, because the caching algorithm is faster to implement than the two pointer algorithm and also easier maintain if the problem would change.
 While the two pointer approach is slower to implement and also harder to change for a new problem set.
 The surprising part of the experiment was that both algorithms are O(n²) but that there is one point were two pointer still becomes faster than caching.
-I believe this is because that caching uses a lot of memory and therefor at bigger sizes it takes a lot of memory to compute if the the needed value is in the cach.
+I believe this is because that caching uses a lot of memory and therefor at bigger sizes it takes a lot of memory to compute if the the needed value is in the cache.
 While two pointer only goes through the list itself and tries to find the target itself, which in turn leads to less memory use.